 The NSC also is the chairperson of the NCC.
 The NSC, with input from the NCC and the National Plant Board (NPB), sets plant pest detection priorities and implements survey and detection activities in the United States.
-The NSC also coordinates communication between the NCC, PPQ Regional Program Managers (RPM), and the (NPB) on prioritizing pest survey needs, providing information on pest risk, managing the allocation of pest detection funds and resources, and formulating a pest list for future surveys.
+The NSC also coordinates communication among the NCC, PPQ Field Operations and Science & Technology Managers, and the NPB on prioritizing pest survey needs, providing information on pest risk, managing the allocation of pest detection funds and resources, and formulating a pest list for future surveys.

 The NSC also participates in the annual budget formulation and ensures survey technologies are identified for use by the CAPS community.
-The NSC has nationwide responsibility to coordinate activities of CAPS through the RPMs and to ensure that the database for CAPS survey data meets the needs of CAPS.
+The NSC has nationwide responsibility to coordinate activities of CAPS and to ensure that the database for CAPS survey data meets the needs of CAPS.
 The NSC is responsible for ensuring that CAPS is included in the planning and implementation of national PPQ programs, and also is responsible for tracking the performance of the CAPS program.

-The Eastern and Western Regional Program Managers (RPMs) will be responsible for reviewing State performance, and are accountable for the administration of the CAPS program at the PPQ Regional level.
-The PPQ Regions supervise the SPHDs and the RPMs communicate programmatic issues to the States through the SPHDs, who fiscally and programmatically are accountable for periodic and final Accomplishment Reports.
+The National Operations Manager (NOM) will be responsible for reviewing State performance, and is accountable for the administration of the CAPS program in PPQ Field Operations.
+Field Operations supervises the SPHDs and the NOM communicates programmatic issues to the States through the SPHDs, who fiscally and programmatically are accountable for periodic and final Accomplishment Reports.

 The SPHD and SPRO, in consultation with the SSC and PSS and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State.
 This collaboration will allow flexibility on a state-by-state basis.
 In order to provide this flexibility, performance measures must be in place early in the planning process so that there is cooperator accountability where Federal funds are provided.
 These performance measures will enable the assessment of accomplishments made toward pest selection and survey objectives outlined in CAPS cooperative agreements.
 A summary of activities performed by SSCs that result in advancing the overall programs effectiveness will support this assessment process.
-New for 2013 will be a reporting mechanism for the SSC to report on activities in support of the Pest Detection mission across all programs for which activities were conducted in their state (revised Appendix P-1).
+A reporting mechanism for the SSC to report on activities in support of the Pest Detection mission across all programs for which activities were conducted in their state is found in Appendix P-1.
 This also will help justify the continued funding of the SSC position in Infrastructure.

 The SSC, in collaboration with the PSS, will make use of pest risk information from various sources.
-Such sources include pest data sheets; pest risk assessments;

-NAPPFAST; pests ranked through the Analytic Hierarchy Process, as conducted by CPHST (Appendix D); "risk zones" and other information communicated to the SPHDs by the RPMs; pests that need to be surveyed per the PPQ Leadership Team's endorsement of recommendations of the PPQ New Pest Advisory Group (NPAG); industries' suggestions for coordinated survey/monitoring of pests of mutual concern; changes in patterns of risk or commerce that indicate domestic survey is merited along a risky pest pathway; PPQ-regulated "domestic/emergency program pests;" and select agents that present some threat for potential bioterrorism.
+Such sources include pest data sheets; pest risk assessments; NAPPFAST; pests ranked through the Analytic Hierarchy Process, as conducted by CPHST (Appendix D); "risk zones" and other information communicated to the SPHDs by the NOM; pests that need to be surveyed per the PPQ Leadership Team's endorsement of recommendations of the PPQ New Pest Advisory Group (NPAG); industries' suggestions for coordinated survey/monitoring of pests of mutual concern; changes in patterns of risk or commerce that indicate domestic survey is merited along a risky pest pathway; PPQ-regulated "domestic/emergency program pests;" and select agents that present some threat for potential bioterrorism.